mwitte/TechDivision.Search/src/Documentation/HowTo.rst

 The search backend is completely convertible.
 For adding an other search backends(mysql, OpenSearchServer etc.) simply implement the

-\Com\TechDivision\Search\Provider\ProviderInterface
+\TechDivision\Search\Provider\ProviderInterface

 in your package.
-For using your own Provider with for example the Com.TechDivision.Neos.Search package look into the documentation of Com.TechDivision.Neos.Search package.
+For using your own Provider with for example the TechDivision.Neos.Search package look into the documentation of TechDivision.Neos.Search package.

 Design decisions